 Snorkeling in Taiwan

-While also growing in popularity in Taiwan (are you sensing a trend here) snorkeling has certainly been taken up by the young and young at heart for a number of years.
-The bigger trend here in Taiwan is that there is simply less trepidation about going swimming and getting into the ocean.
-For the older generations in Taiwan, swimming was rather frowned upon and in fact was banned prior to the lifting of martial law in the late 1980’s and even then, few people swam in the ocean as a recreational activity.
+Growing in popularity, snorkeling has certainly been taken up by the young at heart for a number of years.
+The bigger trend in Taiwan is that there is simply less trepidation about going swimming and getting into the ocean.
+For older generations in Taiwan, it’s a different story.
+Swimming was frowned upon and, in fact, was banned prior to the lifting of martial law in the late 1980’s.
+Even then, few people swam in the ocean as a recreational activity.

 Both shore or beach snorkeling sites are common, while boat snorkeling does open up a variety of snorkeling destinations in Taiwan.
-Most popular tourist / snorkeling destinations have vendors renting or selling masks, snorkels and fins (as well as life jackets in most locations), but if you want to beat the crowds and swim in the early mornings, we’d suggest bringing or buying your own gear.
+Most popular snorkeling destinations have vendors renting or selling masks, snorkels and fins.
+If you want to beat the crowds; swim in the early mornings and bring your own gear.

 We’ll touch on both the destinations and where you can grab snorkeling gear in Taiwan later in this Ultimate Guide.
 For now though, we believe the least busy snorkeling areas are located on Taiwan’s outlying islands.
-While destinations such as Green Island (Lu Dao / 綠島) offer up a superb snorkeling (and scuba or freediving, as well as “Deep Water Postal Service”) destination with more than 300 fish species and 205 types of coral found in the crystal-blue water, other dive regions such as Orchid Island, Penghu and Xiaoliuqiu present the chance to experience some larger sea creatures (Green Sea Turtles, Sea Snakes and others).
+Destinations such as Green Island (Lu Dao / 綠島) offer up a superb snorkeling (and scuba or freediving, as well as “Deep Water Postal Service”) destination.
+These destinations have more than 300 fish species and 205 types of coral found in the crystal-blue water.
+Head to Orchid Island, Penghu and Xiaoliuqiu to experience some larger sea creatures (Green Sea Turtles, Sea Snakes and others).

 Best Dive Spots in Taiwan